daniel-mannheimer/plugin-elastic-export-idealo-de/meta/documents/user_guide_en.md

 ## Registering with Idealo.de

-Items are sold on the market Idealo.
-For further information about this market, refer to the [Setting up Rakuten](https://www.plentymarkets.co.uk/manual/multi-channel/rakuten/) page of the manual.
+Items are sold on the market idealo.de.
+For further information about this market, refer to the [Setting up idealo](https://www.plentymarkets.eu/handbuch/multi-channel/idealo/) page of the manual.

-## Setting up the data format Idealo in plentymarkets
+## Setting up the data format IdealoDE in plentymarkets

-Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up RakutenDE in plentymarkets.
+Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up idealo.de in plentymarkets.

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.- find further information in the [LICENSE.md](https://github.com/plentymarkets/plugin-etsy/blob/master/LICENSE.md).
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.- find further information in the [LICENSE.md](../LICENSE.md).